-When your child is suddenly rolling in the crib, sitting when they’re supposed to be sleeping, or standing up immediately when you leave the room, it can be confusing to know when or if to help them.
-My answer is usually, “no”.
+When your child is suddenly rolling in the crib, sitting when they’re supposed to be sleeping, or standing up immediately when you leave the room, it can be confusing to know when or if to help them or intervene.
+My answer is usually, “don’t”.
 A good rule of thumb is that as long as your little one is safe, you can give them some practice figuring out a comfortable sleep position on their own.

 Rolling: Most pediatricians will tell you that when your baby is able to purposefully and intentionally roll themselves both ways, they are okay to sleep on their tummy.
 (Of course, run this by your pediatrician first.)
 However, once they start rolling, it is important to make sure your baby is no longer swaddled.

 Sitting: If your child has started sitting up at bedtime or in the middle of the night and will not lay down even as they are falling asleep, try not to intervene.
 Your child will quickly learn that it is much more comfortable to sleep laying down than it is to sleep sitting up.
 If your child falls asleep sitting up, you can go lay them down once they are in a deep enough sleep but know that you run the risk of waking them up and having to start all over again.
 During the day, the more you can help them practice laying down from a sitting position, the sooner your child will be able to do this on their own in the middle of the night.

 Standing: The same goes for standing.
 If you are uncomfortable with your child standing in their crib, you can certainly go in and lay them down every so often, but to be careful that this interaction does not turn into a game.
 I stand up, mommy comes and lays me back down.
 What a fun way to play with her at 3am!
 However, if ever you notice that your child is falling asleep while they are standing, please go in and intervene.

 Use your best judgment here and remember that uncomfortable is different than unsafe.